visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 ## Course results 2021

+* **[Selection](/selection2021)** of artworks we studied this year.
+* **[Output ](/output2021)** of the final p5.js assignment.

 Every year we study existing visual works from three perspectives: theoretical analysis, empirical psychological experiments and visual design in p5.js.
 Below you will see a very small selection of that last part, the p5.js creations.
-Students started the course choosing from [this](/selection2021) and all p5.js results can be found  [here](/output2021).
-Below you can see 8 examples, including GIFs and links.
-I should mention this is not necessarily the top 8 but they are all very good and give a nice first impression.
+This is not necessarily the top 8 but they are all very good and give a nice first impression.

 :-------------------------|:-------------------------
 :-------------------------|:-------------------------